Social and cultural differences can:

 This can mean that some people are unable to achieve their aspirations, resulting in increasing economic disparity.

-Participation in social and community activities, and in civic life, can help Aucklanders to recognise interests they have in common with others, and to feel a sense of belonging.
+Participation in social and community activities, and in civic life, can help Aucklanders to recognise interests they have in common with others.
+Celebrating our differences as a strength helps build relationships and reinforces our sense of belonging.

 Participation can occur in many different settings, for example through: